AWS Security | Contact Us | Create an AWS Account Create an AWS Account

 Q: What can developers do now that they could not before?

-Traditionally, this type of functionality has been accomplished with a clustered relational database that requires a sizable upfront investment, brings more complexity than is typically needed, and often requires a DBA to maintain and administer.
-In contrast, Amazon SimpleDB is easy to use and provides the core functionality of a database – real-time lookup and simple querying of structured data – without the operational complexity.
+Traditionally, the availability and durability characteristics of Amazon SimpleDB have been accomplished with a clustered relational database that requires a sizable upfront investment, brings more complexity than is typically needed, and often requires a DBA to maintain and administer.
+The non-relational nature of Amazon SimpleDB also enables low-administration scale-out (via creating additional domains) and on-the-fly data model changes.

 Q: When should I use Amazon S3 vs. Amazon SimpleDB?

-Unlike Amazon S3, Amazon SimpleDB is not storing raw data.
-Rather, it takes your data as input and expands it to create indices across multiple dimensions, which enables you to quickly query that data.
+Amazon S3 stores raw data.
+Amazon SimpleDB takes your data as input and indexes all the attributes, enabling you to quickly query that data.
 Additionally, Amazon S3 and Amazon SimpleDB use different types of physical storage.
 Amazon S3 uses dense storage drives that are optimized for storing larger objects inexpensively.
 Amazon SimpleDB stores smaller bits of data and uses less dense drives that are optimized for data access speed.

 Q: What kind of data can I store?